astromasoud/UploaderScript/README.md

 BwLimit=2000
 ```
-Notice that the values starting with `Ssh` should be filled with the connection information of the Destination Server.
+Notice that the values starting with `Ssh` should be filled with the connection information for the Destination Server.

 `BwLimit` is the upload rate in *Kilo Bytes Per Second*.
 It will limit the upload rate so that `rsync` wouldn't employ the whole upload bandwidth of the server which might cause other issues such as network inaccessibilty during the upload or cause your service to get suspended due to using too much resources at a time!

 ### **Service and Timer Setup**
-Okay, now we're setting up the `systemd` Service and Timer to run the script with a time interwall in between, here 26 minutes after the previous run was finished.
+Okay, now we're setting up the `systemd` Service and Timer to run the script with a time interval in between, here 26 minutes after the previous run was finished.

 First create 2 file called `upscript.service` and `upscript.time` in the `systemd` directory:
 ```sh